mvolkmann/blog/src/migrating-from-react-to-htmx.md

 - `hx-target` specifies where the resulting HTML should go.
 - `hx-swap` specifies exactly how the resulting HTML should be inserted.

-The following image describes commonly used values for the `hx-swap` attribute.
+The following diagram describes commonly used values for the `hx-swap` attribute.

 <img alt="hx-swap" style="width: 70%"
   src="/blog/assets/htmx-hx-swap.png?v={{pkg.version}}">